Knowing your learning style will help you succeed in nursing school. Follow these essential study tips based on how you learn.

 Finally, reading and writing learners prefer to simply read things – that’s how they learn best.
 There is some overlap with this learning style and visual learners.
 The difference is that reading and writing learners comprehend new ideas best when they read words.
 Visual learners can learn through words or charts and pictures.

 Nursing school is already catering to this learning style.
-If you are still struggling to comprehend some of the definitions, try reading about it online or in different books.
+If you are still struggling to comprehend some of the definitions, try reading about them online or in different books.
 Sometimes, just changing what you are reading helps it click!

 Another tip is to write out the definitions multiple times.
 Reading/writing learners memorize things faster if they write them down multiple times.